shoutem/shoutem.github.io/_posts/1-2-1-Introduction.md

 ![alt text]({{ site.baseurl }}/img/ui-toolkit/introduction.jpg "UI toolkit"){:.docs-component-image}

 `@shoutem/ui` is a UI toolkit that enables you to build beautiful React Native apps by using our professionally designed UI components and themes.
 All components are built from the ground up to be both composable and [themeable]({{ site.baseurl }}//docs/ui-toolkit/theme/introduction).
-Each component has a predefined style within a theme and it's compatible with the rest of the toolkit, this makes it possible to build complex components that look great without the need to manually define complex styles.
+Each component has a predefined style within a theme and it's compatible with the rest of the toolkit, which makes it possible to build complex components that look great without the need to manually define complex styles.

 ## Prerequsites
-Before start make sure you have:
+Before starting make sure you have:

 - Installed [node](https://nodejs.org/en/)
 - Installed [npm](https://www.npmjs.com/)
 - Installed [rnpm](https://github.com/rnpm/rnpm)
 - Installed [React Native](https://facebook.github.io/react-native/docs/getting-started.html)
-- You've created a React Native project
+- Created a React Native project

 ## Installation

-In your project install `@shoutem/ui`:
+Install `@shoutem/ui` in your project:

 ```bash
 $ npm install @shoutem/ui
 ```
-Then run `rnpm` to link fonts that toolkit is using.
+Then run `rnpm` to link fonts that the toolkit is using.

 ```bash
 $ rnpm link